shashacode/Hackbio-Internship/stage 1.md

 <!--StartFragment--> 3] Cross-cancer gene Signature <!--EndFragment-->
 #### ![Figure 2: The normalized expression levels of SFTPA1 and SFTPA2 across 12 types of cancer and normal samples. ](https://github.com/shashacode/Hackbio-Internship/blob/main/fig3.jpg)
+#### Figure 2: The normalized expression levels of SFTPA1 and SFTPA2 across 12 types of cancer and normal samples.
 - Thirty-seven cancer-specific gene sets were identified.
 - CLUSTER1520: A lung cancer-specific gene set containing genes like SFTPA1 and SFTPA2, which are associated with lung function and diseases.
 These genes were notably downregulated in lung cancer samples.